low angle photography of spiral stair

 We align our topics across levels to make it easier to do group activities.
 Each level has a 4-year rotation.
 Below are the planned course and topic rotations.

-Math and foreign language are individualized and therefore.
-Electives and health/PE are based on community interest.
+Math and foreign language are individualized as needed for full-time students.
+Group electives and health/PE are based on community interest.

 AP = Advanced Placement option